anan-ara/cs124-lab2/design/design.md

 ## Element Placement

 On the top bar, we added toggle buttons that change how the tasks in the list are displayed.
 We have a toggle button for Sort by Priority, and a toggle button for Show/Hide Completed Tasks.
-We thought that these actions are actions a user may use often, so it is not hidden in a menu.
+We thought that these actions are actions a user may use often, so they are not hidden in the menu.

 Deleting all tasks that are completed is a destructive action, so it would be bad if the user accidentally clicked this icon without knowing what it does.
 Thus, we placed this action under the menu icon in the upper right corner along with a text description.
 Additionally, it is not a common action, so it is okay for it to take more clicks to activate.